 Mold Maintenance and Durability

 Once the mold is created, it doesn’t end there.
 Molds require regular maintenance and repair to ensure they continue producing high-quality parts over time.
+Regular maintenance includes cleaning, lubricating, replacing worn-out components, and ensuring that the mold’s cooling and heating systems are functioning properly.
 The need for periodic maintenance adds an ongoing expense to the production process.
 Over time, molds naturally wear down due to the constant pressure and high temperatures they are exposed to during the injection molding process.
 As molds degrade, their ability to produce parts with high precision diminishes, leading to potential defects and a decrease in overall production efficiency.

 Lead Time and Production Volume

 One of the most influential factors in determining the cost of injection molds is the production volume and the corresponding lead time.
 The cost of creating a mold can be amortized over a large production run, meaning that the larger the volume, the lower the cost per part.
 High-volume production helps offset the initial mold investment, making it more cost-effective in the long term.
-By spreading the mold cost across thousands or even millions of parts, manufacturers can significantly reduce the per-unit cost.
+By spreading the mold cost across thousands or even millions of parts, You can significantly reduce the per-unit cost.

 Additional Hidden Costs of Injection Molds